-10A - The student understands the effects of the interaction between humans and the environment in Texas during the 19th, 20th, and 21st centuries.
-The student is expected to identify ways in which Texans have adapted to and modified the environment and analyze the positive and negative consequences of the modifications.
+9A - The student understands the effects of the interaction between humans and the environment in Texas.
+The student is expected to: identify ways in which Texans have adapted to and modified the environment and explain the positive and negative consequences of the modifications.